 Art Installations – B.Sc in Fashion Design – Batch of 2017

 Stepping into a world of creativity exposes one’s minds to new ideas and perspectives which are later translated into reality.
-Over time, the way JD Institute of Fashion Technology welcome the students, is getting more and more refined and improvements are brought about every year.
+Over time, the way JD Institute of Fashion Technology welcome the students is getting more and more refined and improvements are brought about every year.
 For the recent B.Sc batch in Fashion Design, the orientation towards the Introduction of Art was brought in by a pet project under the mentorship of their faculty – Mr. Uday Raj.
 The project revolved around ideation and conceptualization for creating an installation with just one material to work upon.
-The intention behind using one prime material is to inculcate the habit of using resources judiciously to create anything and work towards a sustainable future.
+The intention of using one prime material is to inculcate the habit of using resources judiciously to create anything and work towards a sustainable future.
 The batch was divided into groups who worked collectively towards achieving one common goal.

 No Tree City

 Focusing on the extensive deforestation, the students decided to take an initiative by creating a city space made of wood.
 “No Tree City” is an abstract version of a city which is highly crowded and made up of wood.
-The reason the young minds decided to construct a city and not something else is because the garden city of India – Bangalore is now a victim.
-A study by the Karnataka state pollution board (KSPCB) and the Indian Institute of science (IISC) has found that vegetation in Bangalore has decreased by 66% in the last 40 years.
+The reason the young minds decided to construct a city and not something else is that of the garden city of India – Bangalore is now a victim.
+A study by the Karnataka state pollution board (KSPCB) and the Indian Institute of Science (IISC) has found that vegetation in Bangalore has decreased by 66% in the last 40 years.
 The green cover ratio has reduced to 0.1 trees per person whereas the ideal ratio is 1 tree per person.

 Be what you want to be